Fabi Riesen: Founder and CTO of Loft Dynamics

 With his dynamic presence and proven ability to engage diverse audiences, Rob is the ideal host to guide Loft Dynamics’ guests through the day, ensuring an unforgettable experience filled with laughter and connection.

-Tobias Zumsteig: Mountain Flyers, Owner & CEO
+Tobias Zumsteg: Mountain Flyers, Owner & CEO

 Tobias Zumsteg has been the new owner and CEO of Mountain Flyers 80 Ltd since April 2025.